(16 minute read)

 Underneath this concern is a view that when we distribute wealth to the people, we are redistributing wealth produced by the private sector (by entrepreneurs and their companies) to the public, via the government.
 Almost anyone with this view would agree that some redistribution is necessary for a functioning society, but one might feel that guaranteeing subsistence no matter what is going a step too far.

 Let’s consider how the feeling of giving everyone “money for nothing” might change when we begin to appreciate how much private wealth creation depends on the public sector.
 Open an iPhone and you will see many parts that were the result of publicly funded research, like the GPS or the touchscreen.
 Look at Google, which was born out of publicly funded research, and other giants, and find out how many of them have received crucial support from governments, in the form of grants, subsidies, or tax-breaks.
 Consider some of our greatest thinkers and entrepreneurs, and how many of them developed themselves in largely publicly funded settings such as universities.
-Imagine the creative genius the world never got to see because it was born into the wrong place or time.
+Imagine the creative genius the world never got to see because it was born into the wrong public setting.

 If "every private accomplishment is possible only on the basis of a thriving commons," then the lines between private and public get blurry.
 And redistribution of wealth begins to taste more like collective retaking of collectively produced wealth, and not collective taking of privately produced wealth.